Skn0tt/datapact/paper/paper.md

 For usecases where SaaS-usage is prohibited, e.g. because of data privacy requirements, hybrid deployments are only supported on AWS, ruling Monte Carlo out for a lot of research usecases.

-Monte Carlo features ready-made integrations for orchestrators like AirFlow, allowing you to build custom-made workflows e.g. for verifying pull requests.
+Monte Carlo features ready-made integrations for orchestrators like AirFlow, enabling custom-made workflows e.g. for verifying pull requests.

 ### Metaplane